 For primary healthcare, you are advised to register with your college doctor or other local General Practitioner (GP).
 Students in full-time education under the age of 19 are exempt from most NHS charges, e.g. prescriptions.
 Other students may be entitled to help with charges on the grounds of low income.
 Information is available from the NHS leaflet HC11 – Help with Health Costs.

-Information on the entitlement of international students to free hospital treatment under the NHS is available on the NHS Choices website.
+Information on the entitlement of international students to free hospital treatment under the NHS is available on the UKCISA website.
 If you are on a full-time course of study lasting six months or more or on a course of any duration that is substantially funded by the UK Government, you are entitled to free hospital treatment in England.
 This entitlement extends to your spouse and children (under the age of 16, or 19 if in further education) if they are living permanently with you for the duration of your course.
 Individual hospitals are responsible for deciding whether a patient is entitled to free treatment or not, in accordance with the relevant regulations.
 In order to establish entitlement, hospitals can ask you to provide documentation that supports your claim that you are studying in the UK.
+Students who applied for their visa on or after 6 April 2015, are likely to be eligible to pay the new immigration health charge.
+For information, visit the UKCISA website.

 If you are unsure whether you are entitled to free hospital treatment, check with the Department of Health at: